 The keys to success are simple in theory, but they can be very difficult to achieve in practice.
 When you have limited resources, focus becomes even more imperative.
 In normal times, we strongly encourage choosing no more than 3-5 strategic priorities to execute at a time; all other potential strategic priorities go on an "idea bench" to consider for later.
 When resources are tight, scale it back so you are focused on 1-3 strategies for longer-term growth.
 Laser-focusing on only one growth idea at a time, even if it's with a smaller team, will bear fruit faster or fail faster—in which case, you can move on to the next idea without losing too much time.

 If you are only choosing a handful of strategic ideas to advance, getting aligned is simpler as well.
 Helping everyone understand what you are hoping to accomplish and why it's important to the future of your business raises the stakes and motivates the team to pitch in.
 If your managers understand that your company's future success depends on the successful execution of a strategic priority, they will be more likely to willingly volunteer resources, time and ideas to advance the priority.
-The best way to ensure alignment around executing your strategy is to create a dashboard that shows how department and individual priorities ladder up to the company's strategic priority.
+The best way to ensure alignment around executing your strategy is to create a dashboard that shows how department and individual priorities ladder up to the company's strategic priority for organizational alignment.

 Remain accountable to following through on the plan to get this priority done.
 The best mechanisms we've found to encourage accountability are weekly team meetings where status is provided ahead of time, and the meeting is spent discussing where execution is off track and how to fix it.
 Capturing key tasks and making sure the team is staying up to date with the most important work connected to the strategic priority is easy in a tool like Rhythm software.